Minnesota Power sells stake in planned natural gas plant

 DULUTH – Minnesota Power parent company Allete Inc. is selling a 30% stake in its proposed $700 million natural gas plant, bringing a third utility into the controversial project.

 North Dakota-based electricity wholesaler Basin Electric Power Cooperative will pay $20 million for the share, according to Tuesday's announcement.
-That leaves Minnesota Power a 20% owner of the Nemadji Trail Energy Center (NTEC), which would be built in Superior, Wis., and generate about 600 megawatts of electricity.
+That leaves Allete as a 20% owner of the Nemadji Trail Energy Center (NTEC), which would be built in Superior, Wis., and generate about 600 megawatts of electricity.

 Wisconsin's Dairyland Power Cooperative has the final half and now the largest stake in the plant.
 However, Minnesota Power will continue to lead construction and operation, the company said.